 d. appropriate disposition of the matter.

 f.
-The College will annually report to all funding and sponsoring agencies as follows:
+The University will annually report to all funding and sponsoring agencies as follows:

 1. Assurance that the institution has established an administrative process for reviewing, investigating, and reporting allegations of misconduct in science in connection with sponsored research.

 2. Provision of such aggregate information on allegations, inquiries, and investigations as funding and sponsoring agencies may prescribe.

 Scientific Misconduct: "Misconduct" or "misconduct in science" means fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
 It does not include honest error or honest differences in interpretation or judgment of data.

 Inquiry: An inquiry is an information-gathering and initial fact-finding to determine whether an allegation or apparent instance of misconduct warrants an investigation.

 Investigation: An investigation is a formal examination and evaluation of all relevant facts to determine if an instance of misconduct has taken place.
 If misconduct is confirmed, the investigation should determine the seriousness of the offense and the extent of any adverse effects resulting from the misconduct.

 The Vice President for Academic Affairs, after consultation with the President and others, as necessary, will appoint an administrator to serve as the Misconduct Policy Officer.

 1. to work confidentially with a complainant in the development of a specific, formal written complaint;